Premier League Save of the Month

 Nick Pope was the first player to win the award.

+Jordan Pickford has won the award a record five times.

 The Premier League Save of the Month is an association football award that recognises the goalkeeper deemed to have made the best Premier League save in each month of the season from August to April.
 For sponsorship purposes, it was called the Castrol Save of the Month for the first two seasons since its inception during the 2022–23 season.
 Since the 2025–26 season it has been known as the Coca-Cola Save of the Month.

 In August 2022, the Premier League Save of the Month was first awarded, with Nick Pope of Newcastle United its inaugural recipient.
 Pope was also the first goalkeeper to achieve his second accolade for January 2023.
 Aaron Ramsdale became first goalkeeper to receive two consecutive awards, after scooping awards for March and April 2023.
 Chelsea became the first club to have two goalkeepers win the award, when Robert Sánchez claimed September 2023 accolade.
 In August 2024, Arsenal goalkeeper David Raya became the first goalkeeper to receive two nominations in the same month.
 Later that year, Manchester United goalkeeper André Onana became the award's first triple-recipient.
+In 2025, Manchester City became the first club to have two different goalkeepers win the award consecutively, with James Trafford and Gianluigi Donnarumma claiming the August and September 2025 awards respectively.
+In March 2026, Everton goalkeeper Jordan Pickford became the first to win the accolade four times, before winning his fifth in August.

-As of October 2025, the most recent winner of the award is Burnley goalkeeper Martin Dúbravka.
+As of August 2026, the most recent winner of the award is Everton goalkeeper Jordan Pickford.